saibatizoku/neuras/README.md

 **`default`**
 The `default` feature uses the standard `zmq::Socket`.
 Use this if you have existing `zmq` code, or if you want to use sockets in blocking mode.

+Also, the optional feature `async-tokio` is a default feature.

 ```
 [dependencies]